 From prom night to the big day itself, David's Bridal begs to make an entrance.
-The largest retail chain specializing in bridal gowns numbers 300-plus stores in 45 US states, Canada, and Puerto Rico.
+The largest retail chain specializing in bridal gowns numbers 300-plus stores in 45 US states, Canada, Puerto Rico, and the UK.
 All gowns are available off the rack and priced from $300 to $1,500 to meet most consumers' budgets.
-David's Bridal also sells invitations and gifts, veils and other bridal accessories, and apparel for formal occasions, such as church communions and Quinceañeras.
+David's Bridal also sells invitations and gifts, veils and other bridal accessories, and apparel for formal occasions, such as church communions and quinceañeras.
 Besides its brick-and-mortar locations, David's Bridal operates an online catalog and spotlights the latest trends through Style Council blogs and podcasts.
 David's Bridal is owned by the private equity firm Clayton, Dubilier & Rice.

 Clayton Dubilier & Rice acquired the company in 2012 in a deal valued at $1.05 billion -- a boon for turnaround firms Leonard Green & Partners and TPG Capital, which paid about $750 million for David's Bridal in 2007.
 Leonard Green retained a minority interest worth some $85 million.

 Clayton Dubilier & Rice operating partner Paul Pressler serves as chairman of the company.